VINCI – Annual report – 31 December 2025

 Collateral security connected with financing

-Collateral security has been granted in the form of pledges of shares in companies accounted for under the equity method.
-The net carrying amount of the shares pledged at 31 December 2024 was €125 million (€34 million at 31 December 2023) and included shares in Olympia Odos (the company operating the toll motorway currently connecting Elefsina, Corinth and Patras in Greece) for €74 million, SMTPC (the holder of the concession for the Prado Carénage road tunnel in Marseille) for €26 million, and WVB East End Partners (the company holding the concession for the Ohio River Bridges – East End Crossing project in the United States) for €15 million.
+The net carrying amount of the shares pledged at 31 December 2025 was €98 million (€125 million at 31 December 2024) and included shares in Olympia Odos (the company operating the toll motorway currently connecting Elefsina, Corinth and Patras in Greece) for €65 million and in WVB East End Partners (the company holding the concession for the Ohio River Bridges – East End Crossing project in the United States) for €13 million.

 Funding commitments

 The Group has made commitments to provide funding (capital and/or subordinated loans) to companies accounted for under the equity method.
-At 31 December 2024, those commitments amounted to €47 million (€54 million at 31 December 2023).
-They mainly concern the D4 motorway project in the Czech Republic (€26 million) and the B247 federal road project in Germany (€11 million).
+At 31 December 2025, those commitments amounted to €21 million (€47 million at 31 December 2024).
+They relate in equal proportions to the B247 federal road project in Germany and to Colombian company Constructora Conconcreto.